SebastianOpriel/mds-wiki/How-to-register-your-resource-at-the-MDS-Broker.md

 **Step 3.** Link the _artifact_ to the _representation_

-Use the endpoint `POST ​/api​/representations​/{id}​/artifacts`.
+Use the endpoint [Representations] `POST ​/api​/representations​/{id}​/artifacts`.

 Enter the _representation_ **ID** and the _artifact_ **URI** into [the corresponding fields](https://user-images.githubusercontent.com/91048868/141148819-483988b8-d8a4-4aae-9551-3684552ca667.jpg).

 **Step 4.** Create an usage policy

-An overview of existing usage policies can be found [here](https://international-data-spaces-association.github.io/DataspaceConnector/Documentation/v6/UsageControl)
+An overview of existing usage policies can be found [here](https://international-data-spaces-association.github.io/DataspaceConnector/Documentation/v6/UsageControl).

-You can use the endpoint `POST /api/examples/policy` to create an usage policy you needed.
+You can use the endpoint [Usage Control] `POST /api/examples/policy` to create an usage policy you needed.
 Input samples for different policies are presented [here](https://international-data-spaces-association.github.io/DataspaceConnector/Documentation/v6/UsageControl).
 In this example the simpliest policy "provide access" (data usage is allowed) is used.

 <img src="https://user-images.githubusercontent.com/91048868/141151385-ebd9d11f-3645-478c-b5a6-1a6fa81f0ded.jpg" width=350>
 <br/>